xakur/soppusite/_posts/2023-05-31-let-go-of-the-past-change-for-the-better.md

 ---
 layout: post
-title: Be Unaffected by the Past.
+title: Let Go of the Past.
 Change for the Better.
 share-description: Cherish the present, for you are the best version of yourself in the present.
 No one can use your past against you when you have been improving and changing for the better.
 Work on what you can do right now, to bring you further away from the past.
 thumbnail-img: /assets/img/change-for-the-better.jpg
 categories: the-deep